 Having been a criminal defense lawyer in Morgantown and having represented so many clients for DUI defense cases, I have become certain about one thing, kids are at the end of the day kids, immature and tactless.
 But sometimes they also take things too far which can spoil their whole lives.

-I have graduated from the West Virginia University and now as a lawyer.
-I regularly meet and represent WVU students subjected to college crimes like underage drinking, public intoxication and driving under the influence.
+I have graduated from West Virginia University and am now a lawyer.
+I regularly meet and represent WVU students subjected to college crimes like underage drinking, public intoxication, and driving under the influence.
 And so, I have witnessed the childish and reckless behavior of kids too many times.

 This is actually a positive thing and is much appreciated from my end.
 The university had suspended all the Greek activities at some point in time because there has been news and stories of some students showing a tendency to change this raging alcohol culture, in the city and especially on the campus.